python/cpython/Doc/library/random.rst

    (the sample) to be partitioned into grand prize and second place winners (the subslices).

-   Members of the population need not be hashable or unique.
+   Members of the population need not be :term:`hashable` or unique.
 If the population contains repeats, then each occurrence is a possible selection in the sample.

    To choose a sample from a range of integers, use an :func:`xrange` object as an